team-gsri/.github/SECURITY.md

 ## Supported Versions

-By default, only the latest version builded from branch `master` is supported with security updates.
+By default, only the latest version builded from branch `master` (or `main`) is supported with security updates.

 ## Reporting a Vulnerability

-A vulnerability can be reported as an issue giving instructions on how to reproduce.
+A vulnerability can be reported as a project issue, with instructions on how to reproduce.

 ## Bug bounties